Do The Work - Stop Procrastinating And Get It Done

 The answer to that question is yes.
 But only if you are prepared to do the work and provide quality or value where none exists before.

 In 2006 the Adsense advertising boom was in full swing and it was very easy to make money by making a basic site, copying some content, rewriting it in a fashion and moving on to the next one.

 As far as creating or adding value this was about as low as you could get on the money making food chain.

-It was a large investment in domain names which were a lot more expensive back then than they are now, and of course our valuable time.
+It was a significant investment in domain names which were a lot more expensive back then than they are now, and of course our valuable time.

 It may not sound like a lot but if it worked it would be close to a £1,500 per month income, just for having some domain names sitting there.

-What we hadn’t figured on was the logistics of trying to secure 100 Joomla sites and keep up with the rapid patch programme.
+What we hadn’t figured on was the logistics of trying to secure 100 Joomla sites and keep up with the accelerated patch programme.

 Joomla 1.5 didn’t have the ability to apply the latest software update remotely and so we spent most of our time in site administration applying security patches rather than developing anything worthwhile.
 The whole thing was a poorly thought out and ill conceived shortcut to making money.

 Then Google started clamping down on copied and spun content and the whole exercise was rendered futile.
 The sites we had worked on so hard making logos and five pages of “content” for were banished to the outer reaches of search engine listings over night.
 Never to return.